This post is sponsored by Canyon Bakehouse. All opinions are our own.

-If you’ve ever wondered whether or not we actually eat all of the food we make, the answer is yes.
+If you've ever wondered whether or not we actually eat all of the food we make, the answer is yes.
 Definitely yes.
-About two seconds after wrapping up this shoot, we devoured almost the whole tray of these crostini – can you blame us?
+About two seconds after wrapping up this shoot, we devoured almost the whole tray of these crostini with vegan ricotta - roasted red pepper spread and all - can you blame us?

-These make for a great seasonal appetizer, or even just a light dinner or snack.
-The macadamia ricotta is actually quite easy to make, and you can keep a batch in your fridge for spreading on toast, using in in a dairy free lasagna, or as a pasta topping.Print
+These crostini make for a great seasonal appetizer, or even just a light dinner or snack.
+The macadamia ricotta is actually quite easy to make.
+And you can keep a batch in your fridge for spreading on toast, using in in a dairy free lasagna, or as a pasta topping.Print

 We've included two recipes - one sweet and one savory.